chipsalliance/Caliptra/doc/Caliptra.md

 2. Secondary tile’s MCU ROM will go through the same common boot flow as the primary tile (except the peripheral could be inter-chiplet link).
 3. Secondary tile’s MCU ROM will wait for inter-chiplet link to be available for use (this would be an indication to MCU ROM)
 4. Primary tile’s MCU RT FW will fetch the secondary tile’s FW using DSP0267 PLDM for Firmware Update over MCTP T5 flow and ‘stream’ using the same recovery interface protocol to the secondary tile(s).
-5. Based on SoC integration, inter-chiplet could be an intelligent peripheral that can DMA or implement data payload registers for Caliptra to read.
+5. Based on SOC integration, inter-chiplet could be an intelligent peripheral that can DMA or implement data payload registers for Caliptra to read.
-   a.
-Note that the indication from Caliptra for “next-image” follows the same recovery interface protocol.
+    1. Note that the indication from Caliptra for “next-image” follows the same recovery interface protocol.
-   b.
-Note that to load the remaining images of a secondary tile, SoC can choose to do recovery flow for rest of the remaining images.
-Depending on the SoC architecture and chiplets, MCU RT FW may coordinate the SoC to boot in such a way that it “broadcasts” the same image to multiple chiplets that require the same image.
-This is a SoC optimized flow outside of Caliptra or Subsystem Context.
+    2. Note that to load the remaining images of a secondary tile, SOC can choose to do recovery flow for rest of the remaining images.
+Depending on the SOC architecture and chiplets, MCU RT FW may coordinate the SOC to boot in such a way that it “broadcasts” the same image to multiple chiplets that require the same image.
+This is a SOC optimized flow outside of Caliptra or Subsystem Context.

 # Caliptra Subsystem I3C Recovery Interface

 The I3C recovery interface acts as a standalone I3C target device for recovery.
 It will have a unique address compared to any other I3C endpoint for the device.
 It will comply with I3C Basic v1.1.1 specification.
 It will support I3C read and write transfer operations.
 It must support Max read and write data transfer of 1-260B excluding the command code (1 Byte), length (2 Byte), and PEC (1 Byte), total 4 Byte I3C header.
 Therefore, max recovery data per transfer will be limited to 256-byte data.

 I3C recovery interface is responsible for the following list of actions:

 1. Responding to command sent by Recovery Agent (RA)
 2. Updating status registers based on interaction of AC-RoT and other devices